nickytonline/source.nickytonline.github.io/src/pages/articles/2018-01-12-my-mac-setup/index.md

 * [ngreenstein/alfred-process-killer](https://github.com/nathangreenstein/alfred-process-killer).
 Grab it [here](https://github.com/ngreenstein/alfred-process-killer/blob/master/Kill%20Process.alfredworkflow?raw=true).
 * [RunCommand](http://www.packal.org/workflow/runcommand).
 I only really use this to start Visual Studio Code from the command line.
 * [StackOverflow Search](http://www.packal.org/workflow/stackoverflow-search).
 Search stackoverflow.com right from Alfred.
 The only tweak I did to this workflow was change the keyword to launch it.
 I switched `.so` to `sos`.
 Otherwise it launches the RunCommand workflow and errors out because of the initial `.` running an invalid command.
 I also find it funny that I called it `sos`.
 Send help! 🆘
 * [TimeZones](http://geekzone.philosophicalzombie.net/post/45823505821/alfred-workflow-timezones-a-customizable-world).
-Grab it [here](http://cl.ly/UamX/download/TimeZones v1.7.alfredworkflow).
+Grab it [here]([http://cl.ly/UamX/download/TimeZones](http://cl.ly/UamX/download/TimeZones) v1.7.alfredworkflow).
 A super quick way to get the time in a country or city.
 * [UUIDgen](http://www.packal.org/workflow/uuidgen).
 * [Packal Updater](http://www.packal.org/workflow/packal-updater).
 It updates any workflows you have that you grabbed via [Packal](http://www.packal.org), a popular workflow and themes directory for Alfred.
 * These are some workflows I opened sourced that I find handy, [nickytonline/alfred-workflows: Hopefully useful workflows for Alfred](https://github.com/nickytonline/alfred-workflows).
 * I have a few others I made, but they’re just simple workflows for opening stuff like my Google Music.
 It uses an Alfred workflow template to just open a URL.
 Try making one yourself!
 I promise it’s not hard.

 If you use Alfred and have some workflows that are not listed here, please mention them in the comments.
-I'm always looking for new ones to improve my whole dev workflow.
+I’m always looking for new ones to improve my whole dev workflow.

 ## Tools for Web Development

-* [VS Code](https://code.visualstudio.com), here's [my setup](http://vscode.iamdeveloper.com).
+* [VS Code](https://code.visualstudio.com), here’s [my setup](https://www.iamdeveloper.com/my-visual-studio-code-setup).
 Run `brew cask install visual-studio-code` from the command line to install it.
-* [n](https://github.com/tj/n), run `brew install n` from the command line to install it.
+* [n](https://github.com/tj/n), for installing different versions of node.
+I’m sure someone is going to suggest using [nvm](https://github.com/creationix/nvm).
+The problem was though, when I switched from [zsh](http://www.zsh.org/) (another great choice for a shell), I was unable to get nvm working with fish, so I just switched to n which works super well.
+Run `brew install n` from the command line to install it.
 * [now.sh](https://now.sh), great for hosting but also great for knocking out some POCs and deploying it.
 Run `brew cask install now` from the command line to install it.
 * [Docker](https://www.docker.com/get-docker), containerize all the things!
 Run `brew cask install docker` from the command line to install it.
 * [FiraCode font](https://github.com/tonsky/FiraCode) for my shell and my favourite editor.
+* I’ve discovered what the [whole commotion is about `npx`](https://dev.to/peter_kuehne/comment/213k), so I’ve also added the to my tool belt.
+Thanks [Peter Kühne](https://dev.to/peter_kuehne)!

 ## Shell/Terminal Setup

-* [iTerm2](https://www.iterm2.com/) - run brew `cask install iterm2` from the command line to install it.
+* [iTerm2](https://www.iterm2.com/), a better terminal then the out of the box macOS terminal app.
+Run brew `cask install iterm2` from the command line to install it.
-* [Fish shell](http://fishshell.com) - run brew `cask install fish` from the command line to install it.
+* [Fish shell](http://fishshell.com), a better shell experience.
+Run brew `cask install fish` from the command line to install it.
-* [Fisherman](https://github.com/fisherman/fisherman), run `curl -Lo ~/.config/fish/functions/fisher.fish --create-dirs https://git.io/fisher` from the command line to install it.
+* [Fisherman](https://github.com/fisherman/fisherman), for themes and other utilities for the fish shell.
+Run `curl -Lo ~/.config/fish/functions/fisher.fish --create-dirs https://git.io/fisher` from the command line to install it.
 * edc/bass (to support bash utilities) - Assumes Fisherman is installed.
 Run `fisher edc/bass` from the command line to install it.
 * I use the git CLI with [git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).
-Here's my list of [git aliases](https://gitaliases.iamdeveloper.com).
+Here’s my list of [git aliases](https://gitaliases.iamdeveloper.com).

 ## Useful Utilities

-* [Unarchiver](https://theunarchiver.com) - run `brew cask install the-unarchiver` from the command line to install it.
+* [The Unarchiver](https://theunarchiver.com) - run `brew cask install the-unarchiver` from the command line to install it.
 * [Amphetamine](https://itunes.apple.com/us/app/amphetamine/id937984704), sometimes you just want your laptop to stay awake… 💊
 * [VLC](https://www.videolan.org/vlc/download-macosx.html) - run `brew cask install vlc` from the command line to install it.
 * [f.lux](https://justgetflux.com), so you can be nice to your 👀 in the evening.
 Run `brew cask install flux` from the command line to install it.